Who Is Terrence Howard?

 Born on March 11, 1969, in Chicago, Illinois, actor Terrence Howard gained prominence with roles in films such as Mr. Holland's Opus, Ray and Crash.
 His performance in the 2005 film Hustle & Flow garnered him Oscar, Screen Actors Guild and Golden Globe nominations.
-In addition to film, Howard has performed on television and on Broadway, and as a singer on his own album.
+In addition to film, Howard has performed on television, coming to prominence as Lucious Lyon on Fox's hit series Empire, as well as on Broadway and as a singer on his own album.

 Terrence Howard legally divorced himself from his parents at the age of 16, living off of welfare before moving to New York City to pursue acting at age 18.
 He revealed, "My father always said that 'if you want oranges, you have to go to where the oranges grow.'
 I wanted to act.
 The place to act was in New York."